AaronLiftig/TravelingSalesman/README.md

 1. Get all midpoints between connected OP (adjacent vertices on the convex hull).
 2. Find all Euclidean distances between those midpoints and all interior points.
 3. WHILE there are still unconnected IP (inner points):
    1. Find the shortest distance between any existing midpoint and an IP.
+      1. An IP that is collinear to the two OP that produce a midpoint are treated as being infinitely far away.
    2. IF the shortest distance is one or many midpoints connecting to one or multiple, **distinct** (not shared) IP:
       1. Connect the new IP(s) via the OP(s) that share the midpoint(s) that made contact.
       2. Calculate new midpoints that were created with inclusion of the new IP(s).